 Because an inner voice which tells us regularly what’s wrong with us, and knows everything about the past, and everything about the future - sure, sure, that's real.

 Though it does feel real.
 And it's so chatty, so free with its opinions.
-Constantly informing us that we blew it, or we’re unkind, or unloved.
-Constantly informing us that we’re crazy, there’s something wrong with us, doom is coming and there’s no hope.
+Constantly informing us that we blew it, or we’re unkind, or unloved, or crazy.
+Constantly informing us that there’s something wrong with us, doom is coming, and there’s no hope.

 It’s amazing we listen to it at all, considering how mean it is.

 Perhaps that’s partly because, right or wrong, it brings receipts.
 Selectively leaving out any evidence which doesn’t support its theories, it says, “See?
 Remember when you did this, remember when you said that?
 See?
 See how they hated you?
 That was your doing, your fault.
 Because you’re Cah-RA-ZEEEE.”